calebyourison/raspberry_network_alarm/README.md

 **This Project is not responsible for any damage that occurs due to improper wiring configuration or failure to safely handle electronic components.**

 **This Project is not responsible for any consequences that arise from false alarms.
-Do not interface with a live alarm system unless you know fully understand the potential consequences.**
+Do not interface with a live alarm system unless you fully understand the potential consequences.**
 ---

 ## Getting Started

 ### Hardware